Apteco/AptecoPSFramework/AptecoPSFramework/AptecoPSFramework/plugins/CleverReach/ReadMe.md

 # Get merged settings for this plugin and change some
 $settings = Get-settings
 $settings.logfile = ".\file.log"

-# Create a token for cleverreach and save the path to it
 $tokenFile = ".\cr.token"
 $tokenSettings = ".\cr_token_settings.json"
-Request-Token -SettingsFile $tokenSettings -TokenFile $tokenFile -UseStateToPreventCSRFAttacks

-$settings.token.tokenFilePath = ( get-item -Path $tokenFile ).fullname
-$settings.token.tokenSettingsFile = ( get-item -Path $tokenSettings ).fullname

 # Set the settings
 Set-Settings -PSCustom $settings

+# Create a token for cleverreach
+Request-Token -SettingsFile $tokenSettings -TokenFile $tokenFile -UseStateToPreventCSRFAttacks

+# You are getting asked for a secret, just paste it interactively
+# The secret should look like: JQZrcjW2gJtr93bvys4GFVeaUCTecpa

 # Save the settings into a file
 $settingsFile = ".\settings.json"